New User Guide¶

 These issues may appear to be software related, but that’s not always the case.
 Older R-PI’s are very easily over stressed and, during periods where the CPU is running at 100%, they may not respond to external input.
 With this performance limitation in mind, earlier versions of the R-PI (2B and 3X models) should be used only as a basic file server for 1 or 2 user home environments, where multitasking is less likely.
 If running automated tasks, it’s best to schedule them to run in the early morning hours when user access would not be affected.
 In addition, R-PI’s suffer from USB under powering in models 2B and 3X.
 See notes regarding this issue in USB Power - A Common Raspberry PI problem .

 Where CPU Power may be Needed – “Transcoding”¶

-If a users’ primary consideration in setting a up a media server, CPU selection or identification may need to be carefully considered.
+If a users’ primary consideration is setting a up a media server, CPU selection may need careful consideration.
 Transcoding is a process for translating media file formats into types that mobile devices understand.
 Since mobile devices are low powered, they’re not capable of re-processing high resolution media files smoothly so the processing burden is often transferred to the media server.

 Pre-2011 Intel and AMD CPU’s¶